GliaX/Stethoscope/README.md

 ================================

 [CrystalSCAD](https://github.com/Joaz/CrystalScad) and [OpenSCAD](http://www.openscad.org/)
 were used to create all STL files.
-To recreate the stethoscope head, simpley do:
+To recreate the stethoscope head, simply do:

 ``` shell
 gem install crystalscad